How not to get killed by a tiger?

 Tiger Attack Video

-How Man Eaters are Born
+How Man Eaters are Born?

 Tiger and other big cats are known not to kill humans for food.
 The reasons could be many but I am sure our getup and past experience of the tigers deter them to go after humans.
 Man has been very aggressive towards these predators and hence they have learned to avoid him.

 But even if we are not part of tiger's food chain sometimes instance of man eating occurs.
-They do attack humans in self defense if a mock charge does not work.
+They do attack humans in self defence if a mock charge does not work.
 Hence on first aggression we should move away in such a manner that the animal has room to escape.

 Most of the attacks in India are due to extreme proximity near these big cats.
 Most of the times the animal is taken by surprise and feels threatened.
 The charge is natural.
 But only in few instances the tiger eats human flesh.
 Once the animal regularly kills humans for food he is declared as a man eater.